 Keith Randolph Smith (Guest Artist Master Class) Keith’s Broadway credits include: Jitney, American Psycho, Fences, King Hedley II, Come Back Little Sheba, Salome, and Piano Lesson.
 Off-Broadway: Paradise Blue; The Revolving Cycles; Tamburlaine the Great; First Breeze of Summer; Fabulation; Intimacy; and Lockdown, as well as both Regional and Off-Broadway productions of Antony & Cleopatra.
 Film and TV: Malcolm X; Girl Six; Anesthesia; Dead Dogs Lie; Path to Paradise; Steve (short) Journeymen (short); The Good Fight; Law and Order; Cosby; I’ll Fly Away; Onion SportsDome.

 HOW TO APPLY:

 Thank you for your interest in our 2021 Co-Lab Program.
 Applications are now closed.
-Please check back next spring for updates about Summer 2022!
+Please stay tuned to this website for information about future iterations of this program.